superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/TrackingEvents.md

-# Tracking Events
+# Registering Events

-Show a paywall in your app in response to a tracked event.
+Show a paywall in your app in response to a registered event.

 ## Overview

-You can retroactively decide where and when to show a paywall in your app by tracking events.
+You can retroactively decide where and when to show a paywall in your app by registering events.

-Events are added to campaigns on the [Superwall Dashboard](https://superwall.com/dashboard) and are tracked via the SDK.
+Events are added to campaigns on the [Superwall Dashboard](https://superwall.com/dashboard) and are registered via the SDK.
 The SDK listens for these events and evaluates their rules to determine whether or not to show a paywall.

 When a user is assigned a paywall within a rule, they will continue to see that paywall unless you remove the paywall from the rule or reset assignments to the paywall.